Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: VALIDATION OF THE METHOD

 \subsection{Characterization of the Earliest Phases in the Formation of Massive Galaxies}

 In order to characterize when massive galaxies start their formation, we calculate the formation times and redshifts when galaxies have formed a given (small) fraction of their total stellar mass.
 In particular, we discuss here the formation times when the first 5\%, 10\% and 25\% of the stars in each galaxy and the entire sample were formed.
 We define $t_{\text{k}}$ as the formation time (measured from the galaxy redshift) at which a galaxy formed the k$\%$ of its total stellar mass present at the galaxy redshift.
-These mass-fraction formation times, $t_{\text{k}}$, can be directly calculated from the SFHs derived with our 2D-SED fitting method and are similar to other parameters used in recent literature \citep[see, e.g.,][]{2022arXiv220402414J}.
+These mass-fraction formation times, $t_{\text{k}}$, can be directly computed by integrating the 2D-SED-derived galaxy SFHs over cosmic time and are similar to other parameters used in recent literature \citep[see, e.g.,][]{2022arXiv220402414J}.
 We remark that $t_{\text{k}}$ depend on both $t_{\text{0}}$ and $\tau$, so they might somehow alleviate possible degeneracies between ages and timescales.
 We also calculate mass-weighted ages, $t_{\text{mw}}$, from the SFHs.
 To test their robustness, these $t_{\text{5}}$, $t_{\text{10}}$, $t_{\text{25}}$, and $t_{\text{mw}}$ extracted from the SFHs derived with our 2D-SPS method are compared with their ground-truth values, which are obtained from the SFHs of the simulation stellar particles following the same procedure and enclosed by the photometric aperture.